 The Research Project module is normally completed between April and August, and involves research in many areas of aquatic animal health.
 These projects mostly laboratory based and often result in peer reviewed publications.
 Successful completion of the module, subsequent to foundation and advanced modules, will qualify you for an MSc in Aquatic Veterinary Studies.

 Delivery and assessment

-The course is delivered though a variety of formats including lectures, practical classes, seminars, field visits and directed study.
+The course is delivered through a variety of formats including lectures, practical classes, seminars, field visits and directed study.
 Assessment consists of a number of assignments in a range of formats.
-The research project is graded on activities undertaken during the project, the thesis and a presentation you make in front of your peers, supervisors and examiners.
+The Research Project is graded on activities undertaken during the project, the thesis and a presentation you make in front of your peers, supervisors and examiners.
 The dissertation is examined by internal and external examiners.

 - Principles of Aquaculture (topics: Aquatic Animal Biology and Health, Aquatic Animals in the Environment, Aquatic Animal Nutrition and Food Safety) (AQUPX1)